bonStats/smcdar/README.md

 ### Install package

-This repository is a set up as an `R` package and can be installed using the following command:
+This repository is a set up as an `R` package and can be installed using the following commands:

+`remotes::install_github("nielsrhansen/expoRkit")`

 `remotes::install_github("bonStats/smcdar", dependencies = T)`